 In general, the applicant's proposal must define how it will implement the MBEC work requirements and achieve the performance goals set forth in this FFO.
 A complete proposal consists of a detailed program narrative with defined sections and certain Standard Forms (SF) and Department of Commerce (CD) forms.
 The requirements are the same regardless of whether the proposal is filed in paper format or electronically.
-An applicant must submit separate proposals for each MBEC project for which it is applying.
+Applicants must submit a separate application for each MBEC project for which it is applying.